 Disability Demographic Data Collection Guidance

-The following guidance is intended to help your bureaus begin to collect useful disability data in a standardized way across the City.
-Historically disability data has been limited.
-The Census Bureau only collects data on disability through the American Community Survey (ACS) beginning in 1999 and the Survey of Income and Program Participation (SIPP) starting in 2014.
-The current data available around disability statistics is further compromised by the social stigma’s associated with identifying as a person with a disability.
-Older Americans, for example who are 35% more likely to experience a disability over the age of 65…rarely identify themselves has having a disability.
+The following guidance is intended to help your bureaus standardize the collection of accurate and useful disability data across the City.
+Historically, disability data has been limited.
+The Census Bureau only began collecting data on disability through the American Community Survey (ACS) in 1999 and the Survey of Income and Program Participation (SIPP) starting in 2014.
+The current data available around disability statistics are further compromised by the social stigma associated with identifying as a person with a disability.
+For example, older Americans, those ages 65 and older, are 35% more likely to experience a disability, but rarely identify themselves has having a disability.

-The questions we want bureaus to use for the City are based on these federal surveys, as well as Multnomah counties and the Washington Group on Disability Statistics.
-Our questionnaire varies from these because:
+The questions we want bureaus to use for the City are based on these federal surveys, as well as Multnomah county’s and the Washington Group on Disability Statistics’ respective surveys.
+Our questionnaire varies from these in the following ways:

-- We want to be inclusive of more identity within disability.
-While many people are reluctant to identify as having a disability, others are very aware and embrace their identity and we wanted to respect identity language.
+- We seek to be inclusive of more identity within disability.
+While many people are reluctant to identify as having a disability, others are very aware and embrace their identity and we want to respect identity language.

-- We want to collect data that would be useful to the City in practical ways for resource allocation and accommodation.
-For example, if we know we have a high concentration of people who identify as being Deaf or hard of hearing in North Portland we can make sure a City event, like a budget forum in that area, will have sign language and CART at the event without the need to request it ahead of time.
-We have heard time and again from the community of people with disabilities that they often do not attend City events because it requires more work on their part to be accommodated when able body people can just show up.
-Purpose of collecting demographics and commitment to equity.
+- We aim to collect data that would be useful to the City in practical ways for resource allocation and accommodation.
+For example, if we know we have a high concentration of people who identify as being Deaf or hard of hearing in North Portland, we can ensure a City event, like a budget forum in that area, will have sign language, live captioning, or CART at the event without the need to request it ahead of time.
+We have heard time and again from the community of people with disabilities that they often do not attend City events because it requires more work on their part to be accommodated whereas able body people can just show up.

-- We want to collect data that could help us in planning and decision making.
-If we have good data around types of disability crossed with geography it would help many bureaus such as Parks, Housing, PBEM and PBOT prioritize locations for elements like accessible housing and shelters, curb cuts and playground features.
+- Collecting these data improves planning and decision making.
+When we have good data around types of disability and can pair it with geography, it helps bureaus such as Parks, Housing, PBEM, and PBOT prioritize locations for elements like accessible housing and shelters, curb cuts, and playground features.

 Current Recommended Template:

-Here we are defining our terms and how they correlate to the ACS.
+Here we are defining our terms and how they relate to the American Community Survey (ACS).

 The first question correlates to ACS Disability Status defined by the ACS as: The U.S. Census Bureau used six questions to identify people with disabilities.
-A response of "yes" to any one of the questions indicates that the person in question has a disability-vision, hearing, cognitive, ambulatory, self-care, and independent living.
+A response of "yes" to any one of the questions indicates that the person in question has a disability (i.e. vision, hearing, cognitive, ambulatory, self-care, or independent living).
 However, the questions related to cognitive, ambulatory, self-care, and independent living are not used to identify disability in individuals less than five years old, and the question related to independent living is not used to identify disability in individuals less than 18 years old.

-Mobility or other physical disabilities is collecting data about people who use mobility devices such as walkers, wheelchairs, scooters, crutches, canes as well as people who would require assistances entering or evacuating a building with stairs.
+Mobility or other physical disabilities is capturing people who use mobility devices such as walkers, wheelchairs, scooters, crutches, and canes as well as people who would require assistance entering or evacuating a building with stairs.

 This question correlates to what the ACS defines as an Ambulatory Disability: In the ACS, individuals five or more years old who responded "yes" when asked if they had "serious difficulty walking or climbing stairs."

-Visual is collecting data about people who identify as being blind or low vision.
+Visual is capturing people who identify as being blind or low vision.
 We emphasized assistive technology in this question as this is important information when creating outreach material and designing websites.

 This question correlates to what the ACS defines as Vision Disability: In the ACS, individuals who indicated "yes" when asked if they were "blind or ... [had] serious difficulty seeing even when wearing glasses."

-Hearing is collecting data about people who identify as being Blind or hard of hearing.
-We emphasized interpretation and assistive technology as this important information for bureaus who need to be able to accommodate requests for not only ASL interpreters and cart, but also sign language in other languages and assistive listening devices for people who use hearing aids.
+Hearing is capturing people who identify as being Deaf or hard of hearing.
+We emphasized interpretation and assistive technology as this important information for bureaus who need to be able to accommodate requests for not only ASL interpreters and CART, but also sign language in other languages and assistive listening devices for people who use hearing aids.

 This question correlates to what the ACS defines as Hearing Disability: In the ACS, individuals who indicated "yes" when asked if they were "deaf or ... [had] serious difficulty hearing."

-Intellectual, Developmental, Cognitive is collecting data about people who identify as living with a developmental, cognitive or intellectual disability.
-This can include but is not limited to people who live with Autism, brain injury, Downs Syndrome, and dementia.
+Intellectual, Developmental, Cognitiveis capturing people who identify as living with a developmental, cognitive, or intellectual disability.
+This can include, but is not limited to, people who live with brain injury, Downs Syndrome, and dementia.

 This question correlates to what the ACS defines as Cognitive Disability: In the ACS, individuals who indicated "yes" when asked if due to a physical, mental, or emotional condition, they had "serious difficulty concentrating, remembering, or making decisions."

-Speech or Communication is collecting data about people who identify having speech or communication disabilities.
+Speech or Communicationis capturing people who identify having speech or communication disabilities.
 This can include difficulty with speech and verbalization or being understood.
-People with speech and communication disabilities can often have an easier time with pictograms and or texting options, or may benefit from amplification devices.
+People with speech and communication disabilities can often have an easier time with pictograms and or texting options or may benefit from amplification devices.

-Mental Health is collecting data about people who identify as living with a mental health disability.
-This can include but is not limited to people who live with depression, PTSD, Schizophrenia, bi-polar disorder.
-That affects their mood, behavior, and thoughts.
-These affects may interfere with a person’s ability to make and maintain meaningful relationships; to care for themselves; and to carry out daily life functions (work, school, etc.).
+Mental Healthis capturing people who identify as living with a mental health disability.
+This can include but is not limited to people who live with depression, PTSD, Schizophrenia, bi-polar disorder that affects their mood, behavior, and thoughts.
+These effects may interfere with a person’s ability to make and maintain meaningful relationships, to care for themselves, and to carry out daily life functions (work, school, etc.).
 This information can be helpful to bureaus around delivering services using trauma informed practice and/or training staff in things like mental health first aid.

-Invisible is capturing people who live with disabilities that can limit their ability to perform one or more task of daily living but who are often overlooked in disability data collection because they may appear not to have a disability or their disability is not always actively limiting them.
-People with hidden disabilities can include but are not limited to HIV, Cancer, Fibromyalgia, Diabetes, seizure disorder and colitis.
-We felt it was important to capture people in this group though the data may not readily be useful without a deeper disaggregation.
+Invisible is capturing people who live with disabilities that can limit their ability to perform one or more task of daily living but who are often overlooked in disability data collection because they may appear not to have a disability, or their disability is not always actively limiting them.
+People with hidden disabilities can include but are not limited to individuals with chronic illnesses and/or chronic pain (e.g. HIV, Cancer, Fibromyalgia, Diabetes, a seizure disorder, or colitis).
+We feel it is important to capture people in this group though the data may not have a practical application without a deeper disaggregation.